awsdocs/amazon-connect-admin-guide/doc_source/create-forecasts.md

 # Create forecasts<a name="create-forecasts"></a>

 Forecasts are a projection of the workload in your contact center\.
 Amazon Connect provides long\-term and short\-term forecasts for you to generate capacity plans and agent schedules\.
 The forecasts include inbound, transfer, and callback contacts in both voice and chat channels\.

 After creating a forecast, you will not need to generate it manually\.
 + Short\-term forecasts are scheduled to run automatically every day\.
-+ Long\-term forecasts are scheduled to run automatically every week, starting from the day of onboarding\.
-For example, if you enable Amazon Connect forecasting on Monday, long\-term forecasts will be computed on the day of onboarding and automatically re\-computed every Monday\.
++ Long\-term forecasts are automatically updated every week, based on the day you created the forecast\.
+For example, if you created the forecast on a Monday, it is updated every Monday\.
 + Every forecast is computed using the most current contact data\.
 + The models for short\-term and long\-term forecasts are retrained on a weekly and monthly basis respectively to incorporate the latest contact pattern\.
 + You can delete forecasts\.
 Downstream capacity plans and schedules created based on the forecasts will be impacted\.